brian-j-smith/Mamba.jl/doc/tutorial.rst

 Initial Values
 ^^^^^^^^^^^^^^

 A **julia** vector of dictionaries containing initial values for all stochastic nodes must be created.
 The dictionary keys should match the node names, and their values should be vectors whose elements are the same type of structures as the nodes.
-Vector elements are cycled through to initialize nodes when multiple runs of the MCMC simulator are performed.
-Initial values for the regression example are as given below.
+Three sets of initial values for the regression example are created in with the following code.

 .. code-block:: julia